kriswep/wetainment/src/pages/articles/2018-01-Playground-Better-Graphiql/index.md

 ---
 title: "GraphQL Playground - The Better GraphiQL?"
-date: "2018-01-08T12:00:00.000Z"
+date: "2018-01-15T12:00:00.000Z"
 layout: post
 path: "/playground-better-graphiql/"
 category: "GraphQL"
-description: "GraphQL playground expands on the idea of GraphiQL, adding some nice features to provide an even better development experience in the graphql world."
+description: "GraphQL playground expands on the idea of GraphiQL, adding some nice features to provide an even better development experience to the GraphQL world."
 author: "@kriswep"
 readNext: "/create-react-app-tailwind-css/"
 issueNumber: 15